How to measure your marketing

 Awareness - can be measured through several ways including website traffic and social media reach.
-Here you can create a dashboard to track a vast range of metrics some of which I've already mentioned.
-Your social media insights can also give you a wealth of data to understand but ensure you’ve set up a Business Account rather than a personal account to gain access to these features.
+Here you can create a dashboard to track a vast range of metrics some of which we've already mentioned.
+Your social media insights can also give you a wealth of data to understand, but ensure you’ve set up a Business Account rather than a personal account to gain access to these features.

 Consideration - this is a measure of the journey your customer goes on before actually buying your product or service.
 Start by going back and looking at the number of visitors you generate to your website.
 Then follow their journey to the point at which they buy.
 You might have several points at which a lead will convert to a sale.
-There may be stages at which you lose prospects.
-Check you're converting as much as you possibly can.
+There could be stages at which you lose prospects.
+Check you're converting as many as you possibly can.
 Offering an incentive at this point of the journey can help from a promotion, free trial or free download.

 4. It isn’t just about reach

-When I meet many clients, not many of them know their conversion rates.
+When we meet many clients, not many of them know their conversion rates.
 It may sound like an obvious thing, but someone needs to be held accountable for owning, recording and analysing this data.